 - Peel the potatoes, and cut them into chunks (depending on your preferred size).

-- Place the potatoes in a large pan of water, and boil until very soft.
+- Place the potatoes in a large pan of water, and boil until just soft.
 Drain the potatoes, and return them to the pan.
-Holding the lid on tightly, shake the pan to fluff up the edges of the potatoes (if your potatoes are very soft then make sure you don't shake too hard or they'll break up into mash!
+Holding the lid on tightly, shake the pan to fluff up the edges of the potatoes.
+If your potatoes are very soft, make sure you don't shake too hard or they'll break up into mash!
 If they're firmer, you can shake pretty hard.

 - Transfer the potatoes to a baking tray, and toss in a generous amount of oil.
 Spread them out into a single layer if possible – use two trays if needed.
 Season generously with salt and black pepper.

 - Roast at 200°C (Gas Mark 6 / 400°F) for around 25 minutes, then turn each piece of potato over.
 Return to the oven for a further 20 minutes, or until the potatoes are golden brown and crispy.

 Note: Nutritional information is approximate, and will depend on exactly what ingredients you choose.
 Information above is for 1/4 of the recipe.